 If your dog is too lazy, you can always rely on a machine to do the job.
 The principle is the same.
 Since ducks are easily scared, having an automatic cleaner will prevent them from ever landing in your pool.
 Even the sound of a vacuum can easily scare them off.

 5. Put Up Fishing Line

 Fishing line that is crisscrossed can act like an invisible roof on top of your pool and may prevent the ducks from landing.
 It serves as a barrier that can be invisible to the ducks.
 Once they hit the lines, they will never do it again.

 6. Buy Duck Off

-Though putting unwanted chemicals in your pool may seem a bit discouraging, Duck Off is actually safe to use and works.
-It is a product by the Lo-Chlor company that breaks the surface tension of the water, preventing ducks from floating on the surface anytime.
+Though using unwanted chemicals may seem a bit discouraging, Duck Off is actually safe to use and works.
+It is a product by the Lo-Chlor company that breaks the surface tension of the water, making it uncomfortable for ducks to swim.
 For those of you who don't want to put extra chemicals into your pool, use this as a last resort.

 7. Use a Motion-Activated Sprinkler

 These sprinklers will spray water once they sense motion around them.
-This is a great way to scare off the birds since they don't like to get wet any more than you and I do.
+This is a great way to scare off the birds since the sudden spray of water will catch them off guard.